Raji-20155043/git-raji-project/README.md

 13. Now all the files are committed in that repository.
 (Nothing will be displayed in file menu)
 14. git status (command) - to check the status.
 Now it will show as "On branch master nothing to commit, working tree clean"

+# Note
+If you forget to put the -m flag when you are commiting it will open the editor message file as which file has been modified (This file is opened from the .git file)
+Give a message in the header and save it.
+Then close the file